War in Afghanistan (2001–2021): Casualties

-According to the Costs of War Project at Brown University, the war killed 46,319 Afghan civilians in Afghanistan.
+According to the Costs of War Project, the war killed 46,319 Afghan civilians in Afghanistan.
 However, the death toll is possibly higher due to unaccounted deaths by "disease, loss of access to food, water, infrastructure, and/or other indirect consequences of the war."
-A report titled Body Count put together by Physicians for Social Responsibility, Physicians for Global Survival and International Physicians for the Prevention of Nuclear War (IPPNW) concluded that 106,000–170,000 civilians have been killed as a result of the fighting in Afghanistan at the hands of all parties to the conflict.
-The Taliban suffered more than 80,000 killed among its fighters.
+The Physicians for Social Responsibility, Physicians for Global Survival and International Physicians for the Prevention of Nuclear War (IPPNW) concluded that 106,000–170,000 civilians were killed as a result of fighting in Afghanistan by all parties in the conflict.
+More than 80,000 Taliban fighters were killed.

 The majority of civilian casualties were attributed to anti-government elements each year, though the figure varied from 61% to 80%, with the average hovering around 75% due to the Taliban and other anti-government elements.
-The United Nations Assistance Mission in Afghanistan (UNAMA) started publishing civilian casualty figures in 2008.
-These figures attribute approximately 41% of civilian casualties to government aligned forces in 2008; this percentage lowers to approximately 18% in 2015.
+UNAMA started publishing civilian casualty figures in 2008.
+These figures attributed about 41% of civilian casualties to government-aligned forces in 2008, dropping to about 18% in 2015.

 Civilian deaths caused by non-Afghan Coalition forces were low later in the war after most foreign troops were withdrawn and the coalition shifted to airstrikes.
-For example, in 2015 pro-government forces caused 17% of civilian deaths and injuries – including United States and NATO troops, which were responsible for only 2% of the casualties.
+For example, in 2015, pro-government forces caused 17% of civilian deaths and injuries – including US and NATO troops, which were responsible for only 2% of the casualties.
 2016 had a similar 2% figure.
-Civilian deaths were higher as well in the latter part of the war, with 2015 and 2016 both consecutively breaking the record of annual civilian deaths according to the UN.
+Civilian deaths were higher as well in the latter part of the war, with 2015 and 2016 both consecutively breaking the record of annual civilian deaths.

 A prospective study of injuries caused by anti-personnel IEDs was reported in BMJ Open.
 It showed the injuries to be far worse with IEDs than with landmines, causing multiple limb amputations and lower body mutilation.
 In an accompanying press release, BMJ considered the anti-personnel IED to cause 'superfluous injury and unnecessary suffering'.
 Use of weapons that cause superfluous injury and unnecessary suffering is considered a war crime.